 The unique fixed point $f^{\epsilon}$ of $T^{\epsilon}$ is called a {multivariate zipper FIF} corresponding to the IFS \eqref{2eq9}. \end{proof}

-\begin{remark} Note that in the construction of multivariate zipper FIF, we have to assign $\epsilon^k$ is either a zero or one column matrix for $k=1,2,\dots,m.$ Then, we can obtain $2^m$- multivariate FIFs by zipper methodology for the same set of scaling.
-When all $\epsilon = \bf{0}$, then our multivariate zipper fractal function reduces to the existing simple multivariate fractal function \cite{Pandey_vishwanathan}. \end{remark}
+\begin{remark} Note that in the construction of a multivariate zipper FIF, we have to assign $\epsilon^k$ is either a zero or one column matrix for $k=1,2,\dots,m.$ Then, we can obtain $2^m$- multivariate FIFs by zipper methodology for the same set of scalings.
+When all $\epsilon = \bf{0}$, then the multivariate zipper fractal function reduces to a simple multivariate fractal function \cite{Pandey_vishwanathan}. \end{remark}

-\subsection{Multivariate Zipper $\alpha$-fractal Functions}
+\subsection{Multivariate Zipper $\alpha$-Fractal Functions}